Kartikpatil726/AI-Email-Reply-Generator/README.md

 # ✉️ AI Email Reply Generator

-An AI-powered web application that generates professional email replies using Google's Gemini API.
+An AI-powered web application that generates professional email replies using OpenAI API.
 Built with Python and Streamlit.

 ## 🚀 Live Demo
 [Click here to try the app](https://ai-email-reply-generator-kczxo3ktshkhtdzymviwsj.streamlit.app)